-The Area of Influence (AoI) for the subproject has been determined to include a 250-meter corridor extending each side of the roads undergoing rehabilitation and reconstruction.
-Furthermore, a 250-meter radius area around the boundaries of each associated and auxiliary facilities has also been specified as AoI, covering the construction and accommodation site (including asphalt plant), quarry and borrow site (in case needed for the sub-project) and concrete plant.
-At this point, it should be noted that since Kuruyer Limestone Quarry is located near the Mansurlu and Narlica neighborhoods, it is of great importance to prevent or minimize the impacts caused by the sub-project auxiliary facilities.
-In addition, within the scope of the sub-project, one parcel had to be expropriated, with Parcel No. 105, Plot 200, Sutaşı District, which falls on the Antakya-Samandağ State Highway expropriation corridor.
-Consequently, a sub-project specific Resettlement Plan (CNR-KGM-TERRRP-RP-003) for Antakya-Samandağ Road (P3) also has been developed including livelihood restoration plan in accordance with the potential livelihood losses caused from the Project impacts, based on the determination of livelihoods of local people, socioeconomic status of households and vulnerable groups in accordance with AIIB requirements.
+The Area of Influence (AoI) for the sub-project has been determined to include a 250-meter corridor extending each side of the roads undergoing rehabilitation and reconstruction.
+Furthermore, a 250-meter radius area around the boundaries of each associated and auxiliary facility has also been specified as AoI, covering the construction and accommodation site, material storage areas, quarry and borrow site.
+At this point, it should be noted that the highway to be rehabilitated and reconstructed, the material storage areas, and the Erkenek gravel-sand borrow site are located at a sufficient distance from residential areas.
+However, since the Reşadiye limestone quarry is located approximately one (1) km away from the Reşadiye neighborhood, it is of great importance to prevent or minimize the impacts caused by the sub-project auxiliary facilities.